Gray countries with texture denote areas of future engagement.

 8,648,962 hectares (33,393 sq. mi.)

-Watered by the mighty Zambezi River, the Kazungula Heartland is home to a large population of big cats and other predators, endangered rhinos, and the largest concentration of elephants in Africa.
+Watered by the mighty Zambezi River, the Kazungula Landscape is home to a large population of big cats and other predators, endangered rhinos, and the largest concentration of elephants in Africa.
 Kazungula links Botswana, Namibia, Zambia, and Zimbabwe and supports vital wildlife migration corridors as well as human communities.

 Elephants, black rhinos, big cats, and many other animals used to travel freely along the Zambezi River and its surrounding lands.
 But, larger human populations are encroaching on wild areas.
-Agriculture and tourism-related construction help drive the local economy, but they obstruct vital movement corridors for wildlife in the Kazungula Heartland.
+Agriculture and tourism-related construction help drive the local economy, but they obstruct vital movement corridors for wildlife in the Kazungula Landscape.

-Rare and magnificent species, spectacular wild landscapes, and the awe-inspiring Victoria Falls draw tourists from around the world to the Kazungula Heartland.
+Rare and magnificent species, spectacular wild landscapes, and the awe-inspiring Victoria Falls draw tourists from around the world to the Kazungula Landscape.
 Hotels and lodges here offering luxury accommodations profit substantially from their proximity to so much natural beauty.
 But, all too often, this income never reaches the local communities who shoulder the burden of living with wildlife in their backyards.
 A large percentage of the profits from tourism has historically gone to large, mostly foreign-owned companies.

-The Kazungula Heartland is home to lions, spotted hyenas, African wild dogs, leopards, and jackals.
+The Kazungula Landscape is home to lions, spotted hyenas, African wild dogs, leopards, and jackals.
 These large carnivores come into conflict with local pastoral communities by hunting livestock, which people depend on for food and income.
 People kill predators in retaliation, driving down their populations.

 To secure African Wildlife Foundation's support to rebuild a local school, the Sekute community in Zambia set aside 50,000 acres of land for conservation.
 AWF built the Lupani Primary School for students whose families live near the Sekute Conservation Area and has launched an Easements for Education Program so that families who conserve land can afford to send their children to school.
 The program currently supports more than 100 children.
 Meanwhile, vital movement corridors remain open for elephants, big cats, and other wildlife, giving them space to thrive and reducing human-wildlife conflict.